Efficient Direct-Connect Topologies for Collective Communications

-where $t_i'=t_{\max}-t_i+1$, so $t_n'<\dots<t_2'<t_1'$.
-Since $u,v,x$ are abitrary, $A^T$ is an allgather schedule on $G^T$.
-One can similarly show that if $(G,A)$ is an allgather algorithm, then $(G^T,A^T)$ is a reduce-scatter algorithm. \end{proof} Theorem \ref{thm:scheduleswitch} has the following two corollaries: \begin{corollary} Suppose $f:G\mapsto A$ is a function to construct reduce-scatter/allgather schedule on $G$, then $g:G\mapsto f(G^T)^T$ is a function to construct allgather/reduce-scatter schedule on $G$. \end{corollary} \begin{corollary} Suppose $f:(G,A)\mapsto (f(G),f(A))$ is a mapping within reduce-scatter/allgather algorithms, then $g:(G,A)\mapsto (f(G^T)^T,f(A^T)^T)$ is a mapping within allgather/reduce-scatter algorithms. \end{corollary} For example, the line graph expansion in \S\ref{sec:linegraph} can be seen as a mapping within reduce-scatter, and the linear program (\ref{lpmodel}) can be seen as a function to construct reduce-scatter schedule.
-Thus, corollary \ref{thm:scheduleswitchfunc} and \ref{thm:scheduleswitchmap} have shown that they both have a equivalent version in allgather.
+In this paper, many of the techniques are discussed under allgather only.
+We will show that anything holds in either reduce-scatter or allgather has an equivalent version for the other collective operation.
+To do so, we use the concept of \emph{transpose graph} from graph theory and define \emph{reverse schedule}.
+We say a schedule $A$ is \emph{for} topology $G$ if every $((v,C),(u,w),t)\in A$ satisfies $u,v,w\in V_G$ and $(u,w)\in E_G$. \begin{restatable}[Reverse Schedule]{definition}{defreverseschedule} Suppose $A$ is a schedule for $G$.
+A reverse schedule $A^T$ of $A$ is a schedule for transpose graph $G^T$ such that $((v,C),(u,w),t_{\max}-t+1)\in A^T$ iff $((v,C),(w,u),t)\in A$, where $t_{\max}$ is the max comm step in $A$. \end{restatable} It is trivial to see that $T_L(A)=T_L(A^T)$ and $T_B(A)=T_B(A^T)$.
+Note that $(u,w)\in E_{G^T}$ if and only if $(w,u)\in E_{G}$ by definition of transpose graph. \begin{restatable}{theorem}{thmscheduleswitch} If $A$ is a reduce-scatter/allgather schedule for $G$, then $A^T$ is an allgather/reduce-scatter schedule for $G^T$. \end{restatable} Theorem~\ref{thm:scheduleswitch} has the following two corollaries: \begin{restatable}{corollary}{thmscheduleswitchfunc} Suppose $G\mapsto f(G)$ is a function to construct reduce-scatter/allgather schedule given graph $G$, then $G\mapsto f(G^T)^T$ is a function to construct allgather/reduce-scatter schedule given graph $G$. \end{restatable} \begin{restatable}{corollary}{thmscheduleswitchmap} Suppose $(G,A)\mapsto (f(G),f(A))$ is a mapping within reduce-scatter/allgather algorithms, then $(G,A)\mapsto (f(G^T)^T,f(A^T)^T)$ is a mapping within allgather/reduce-scatter algorithms. \end{restatable} For example, the line graph expansion in \S\ref{sec:linegraph} can be seen as a mapping within allgather, and the BFB linear program~(\ref{lpmodel}) can be seen as a function to construct allgather schedule.
+Thus, Corollary~\ref{thm:scheduleswitchfunc} and \ref{thm:scheduleswitchmap} have shown that they both have equivalent versions in reduce-scatter.